milwad-dev/laravel-validate/docs/1.x/valid-phone-number.md

 ```

 > **Note**
-> If you want to know which country's codes are supported by `ValidPhoneNumbers` Rule, you can search your country on this [Countries Phone Number](#support-countries) lists.
+> If you want to know which country's codes are supported by the `ValidPhoneNumbers` Rule, you can search your country on this [Countries Phone Number](#support-countries) list.

 <a name="support-countries"></a>
 ## Support Countries Phone Number